truefoundry/elasti/tests/e2e/README.md

 ## Tips for Writing KUTTL Tests

-1. **Naming Convention**: Use numerical prefixes for test folders and files to control execution order
+1. **Naming Convention**: Use numerical prefixes for test folders to know the sequence of test cases and files to control execution of the steps.
 2. **Avoid Cross-Dependencies**: Each test folder should be independent of others
 3. **Use Timeouts Wisely**: Set appropriate timeouts for operations that may take time
 4. **Resource Sharing**: Put shared resources in `kuttl-test.yaml` commands section